Mirror symmetry for very affine hypersurfaces: Microlocalizing Bondal's correspondence

 \subsubsection{The Kashiwara-Schapira stack}

 Let $M$ be a manifold.
-As shown (though not quite stated) in \cite{KS}, there is a sheaf of categories on $T^*M$, the \emph{Kashiwara-Schapira stack}, whose global sections recover the usual category of sheaves on $M$.
+Using the tools of \cite{KS}, one can construct a sheaf of categories on $T^*M$, the \emph{Kashiwara-Schapira stack}, whose global sections recover the usual category of sheaves on $M$.
 To define it, one begins with the presheaf of categories $\mu sh^{pre},$ whose sections in a small ball $U$ are the quotient category

-We impose no restrictions on the stalks; \emph{i.e.}, we write $Sh$ for what in \cite{Nwms} is called $Sh^\diamond$, and likewise for $\mu sh$.